CloudPlot

 Script: cloudplot.sh Package: scalar Class: CloudPlot.java

-Visualizes 3D compositional metrics (GC, HH, CAGA) as 2D scatter plots.
+Visualizes 5D compositional metrics (GC, HH, CAGA + size and color dimensions) as 2D scatter plots.
 Supports both TSV interval data and FASTA input (via ScalarIntervals).
 Generates PNG images with configurable scaling and point sizes.
 Useful for analyzing genomic composition patterns, detecting contamination, and visualizing sequence heterogeneity across contigs or genomic windows.

 Basic Usage